judtinzhang/judtinzhang/README.md

 ### Hey there, I'm Justin 👋

 I am a current sophomore at the [University of Pennsylvania](https://www.upenn.edu/) studying Computer Science and Economics!
-I really like developing products and working with friends to build meaningful, scalable projects 🚀  .
+I am interested in product development (both the business and technical sides) and really enjoy working with friends to build meaningful, scalable projects 🚀  .

 <!--
 **judtinzhang/judtinzhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.